 A reckless driving charge carries stiff penalties, including fines and the possibility of jail time.
 The charge gives you six demerit points on your driving record and remains visible for 11 years, resulting in substantially higher auto insurance rates.
 Drivers are also left with the stigma of a criminal record, creating difficulty in securing future employment opportunities.

 To protect yourself, you'll want to work with a skilled attorney to build the strongest possible defense.
 T. Kevin Wilson has extensive experience working with Virginia drivers to reduce or drop reckless driving charges.
-Please call today to schedule a free, no-obligation case review.
+Please call 703-361-6100 today or fill out a contact form here to schedule a free, no-obligation case review.